-Customers can't opt out of these services.
+Customers can't opt out of these services if they are being provided in line with your lease or transfer agreement.
 For example, if the service charge contributes to maintaining a lift in a block of flats, you can't opt out of the service charge by saying you always use the stairs.